Reconnecting Adults to Education in Middle Tennessee

 - Adjust/update your reimbursement policies.
 Many employees are eligible to receive free tuition through one of Tennessee’s Reconnect Grant programs.
 If your employees qualify for free tuition, we encourage you to adjust your reimbursement programs to reflect that cost savings, and consider paying for books, course fees, or online fees.
 This will help your workforce stay engaged in education.

 - Send key staff to Reconnect Ambassador Training.
 This “Pre-Advisement” role is tailor-made for HR professionals.
-The short, half-day sessions prepare Reconnect Ambassadors to serve as a resource and then refer employees on for advising services with one of our Reconnect Advisors across Middle Tennessee.
+The short, half-day sessions prepare Reconnect Ambassadors to serve as a resource and then refer employees on for advising services with one of our Reconnect Navigators across Middle Tennessee.

 - Sponsor a “Reconnect Café” at your location.
-A Reconnect Advisor comes on-site at a time convenient for your workforce, and provides free advisement services to your employees.
+A Reconnect Navigator comes on-site at a time convenient for your workforce, and provides free advisement services to your employees.
 This is a convenient way to get your employees thinking about returning to, or beginning, a postsecondary program.

 - Survey your workforce.
 The Middle Tennessee Reconnect Community has a survey that is ready to deploy to your workforce that will tell you exactly what your employees need to complete a degree, in their words, as well as provide you with data around the desire to complete a postsecondary degree program.
 The survey is deployed by you, and the data collected by The Research Center at the Nashville Area Chamber of Commerce.
 A comprehensive results report will be provided to you.